tsbarry/Supermarket_sales/README.md

   ) AS duplicates;
 ```

--What is the total sales revenue in the city of Yangon between 2018 & 2019?
+- What is the total sales revenue in the city of Yangon between 2018 & 2019?

 ```sql
 SELECT SUM(total) AS total_sales_revenue